 Pet travel essentials

-- Always remember before traveling with pets, consult your veterinarian to be sure that all required vaccinations are up-to-date, and to receive a health certificate within ten days of travel.
+- Always remember before taking your pet on vacation, consult your veterinarian to be sure that all required vaccinations are up-to-date, and to receive a health certificate within ten days of travel.

 - Have on hand TranQuil-Tabs, HomeoPet Anxiety, or Clomicalm to help relieve the stress if your pet gets car sick.